sakshivk/sakshivk.github.io/index.markdown

 ---
 layout: default
-title: Welcome to Sakshi Sharma's Jekyll Site
+title: Welcome to Sakshi Sharma's Portfolio
 ---

-# Welcome to Sakshi Sharma's Jekyll-Powered Site!
+# Welcome to Sakshi Sharma's Portfolio

 This is a dynamic and customizable space where I share insights, projects, and resources.
 Whether you're here for **technical blogs**, **research updates**, or **learning materials**, you'll find something valuable.